Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 Also, a recent version of Internet Explorer 11 introduced a bug when adding data sources to a Mapbox map, causing a blank screen.
 This is obviously not an issue when IE11 is not required for the project.

 ### Ideal Use Cases

+Mapbox can be used interchangeably with Leaflet for projects that do not require IE11 support.

 In cases where three-dimensional representation may help the visual cognition of data, Mapbox is incredibly easy to use.